mikeheddes/mikeheddes-website/src/content/articles/spacex_grid_fin/README.md

   <source src="https://firebasestorage.googleapis.com/v0/b/project-1236391238174251673.appspot.com/o/videos%2Fgrid-fin-2015-air_pressure.mp4?alt=media&token=3cf3f616-713a-4eb2-add8-7e4ae934fc18" type="video/mp4" />
   Your browser does not support the video tag.
 </video>

-*Figure 6: front view pressure cross section*
+<figcaption>Figure 6: front view pressure cross section</figcaption>

 This pressure creates a force on the grid fin which results in stress and displacement.
 See figure 7 for the stress distribution in the grid fin and figure 8 for the resulting displacement.

-![Isometric view stress distribution](./grid-fin-2015-stress.png) *Figure 7: isometric view stress distribution*
+![Isometric view stress distribution](./grid-fin-2015-stress.png)
+<figcaption>Figure 7: isometric view stress distribution</figcaption>

-![Isometric view displacement distribution](./grid-fin-2015-displacement.png) *Figure 8: isometric view displacement distribution*
+![Isometric view displacement distribution](./grid-fin-2015-displacement.png)
+<figcaption>Figure 8: isometric view displacement distribution</figcaption>

 ## 2.2.
 External influence
 Heat as a result of friction is an important factor to keep in mind when designing a grid fin.
 This is also part of why SpaceX went from an aluminum grid fin with heat shielding to a titanium grid fin which doesn’t need heat shielding.
 The aluminum heat shielding needed to be replaced after every flight while the titanium version can be reused indefinitely.

 # 3. Detailed design
-Figure 10 shows the grid fin assembly with deployment mount and bearings.
+Figure 9 shows the grid fin assembly with deployment mount and bearings.

 <a href="./grid_fin-2015-drawing.pdf" target="self" icon="true">The drawing of the grid fin part</a>

-![Grid fin assembly with deployment mount and bearings](./grid-fin-assy.png) *Figure 10: grid fin assembly with deployment mount and bearings*
+![Grid fin assembly with deployment mount and bearings](./grid-fin-assy.png)
+<figcaption>Figure 9: grid fin assembly with deployment mount and bearings</figcaption>

 ## 3.1 Fabrication process
 The grid fin part is first casted in a very rough block with enough extra material to refine, at least 10 mm up to 50 mm.
 The second step is to cut a more accurate size but still with some extra material to refine, around 3 mm.
 The third step is milling the grid to the correct size excluding the six holes.
 The fourth step is to apply the chemical heat shield.
 The last step is milling the two bearing shafts with grooves and the six holes with threats.